groue/CombineTraits/Documentation/Single.md

 `TraitPublishers.Single` is a ready-made Combine [Publisher] which which allows you to dynamically send success or failure events.

-It lets you easily create custom single publishers to wrap any non-publisher asynchronous work.
+It lets you easily create custom single publishers to wrap most non-publisher asynchronous work.

 You create this publisher by providing a closure.
 This closure runs when the publisher is subscribed to.
 It returns a cancellable object in which you define any cleanup actions to execute when the publisher completes, or when the subscription is canceled.